Chloride: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too little chloride?

 It’s not common to have too little chloride in our diets since this mineral is present in most foods.

-Chloride deficiency is mainly associated with specific metabolic disorders or specific health conditions (such as severe episodes of diarrhoea or kidney malfunction) that cause our bodies to remove excessive amounts of this mineral.
+Chloride deficiency is often a result of specific metabolic disorders or health conditions (such as severe episodes of diarrhoea or kidney malfunction) that cause our bodies to remove excessive amounts of this mineral.

 What happens if I have too much chloride?

 The maximum recommended daily intake for chloride is 3.1 g, which is roughly equivalent to a teaspoon of table salt.
 However, it’s important to keep in mind that table salt is often added to many processed foods as well, making it easy for us to exceed the recommended amounts.

 Regularly exceeding this recommendation puts us at risk of having high blood pressure, which in turn can lead to other health consequences, such as cardiovascular and/or kidney disease.